 For much of your '20s you partied like there was no tomorrow.
 But now, as you get older, you realise the need to take care of your health just a little bit better…

 In South Africa, and globally, men’s health issues are increasingly prevalent.
 Unfortunately, there still seems to be a stigma around confronting these issues.
 It’s also become a case of: “out of sight, out of mind.”

-We look at three common illnesses men face, and how you can do your best to prevent it.
+In the spirit of Movember, we look at three common illnesses men face, and how you can do your best to prevent it.

 1. Erectile dysfunction

 Erectile dysfunction (ED) is one of the most feared health problems for men, and curing it relies heavily on identifying the cause(s).
 ED can be attributed to many things, but your lifestyle plays an integral part in your overall performance.
 Factors that influence erectile dysfunction include smoking, alcohol abuse, not enough exercise and rest, drug use, and how sexually active you are.
 ED symptoms include an inability to have an erection, to maintain an erection until the end of a sexual act, as well as not being able to reach an orgasm or ejaculation.

 Help at hand

 It’s understandably uncomfortable to chat about this issue.
 So in the spirit of camaraderie and Movember, get a couple of friends to tag along and pay your urologist a visit.
 He’ll perform routine checks on everyone to check out the condition of your penises (obviously not everyone at the same time!).
 Even if you don’t suffer from erectile dysfunction, it’s good to just get that reassuring pat on the back that your health is in a good place.

 2. Prostate cancer